Cameronsplaze/AWS-ContainerManager/Examples/README-v2.md

    **To find this number**: just set it to `20` to deploy the stack.
 Then go into the `ContainerManager-<container-id>-Dashboard` and check the `Alarm: Container Activity` Graph.
 This is low, so it won't ever spin down. **DON'T** connect, just watch the graph for ~15 minutes and see what it peaks at.
 Set this value to just above that.

+   If you're having problems with the container spinning down too quickly, you'll have to lower this number.
+If it's staying up too long, you'll have to raise it.

    I couldn't make this have a default, because it's too different for each game.
 If I default it to 20, there's a risk of people not reading docs, and having a instance left up 24/7.

 ### `Watchdog.MinutesWithoutConnections`